tiagob/create-full-stack/packages/docusaurus/docs/why.md

 ## Problem

-As a developer you want to focus on building your application.
-Delighting your users!
-You don’t want to think about configurations and fitting libraries and frameworks together.
-You want something to get started today that you won’t have to rewrite tomorrow.
+Focus on building your ideas and delighting your users, not fitting libraries and frameworks together.
+Get started today without the need to rewrite tomorrow.

 ## Solution